P-Renato/fun-exam-copy/task-04.md

 - Answer 1: It means one is adding the changes to the file, and the "." refers to all changes.

 - Question 2: What is the difference between `git pull` and `git clone`?
-- Answer 2: 'git pull'
+- Answer 2: 'git pull' is to update an already existing repo, whereas 'git clone' creats a local copy of an entire remote repo.

 - Question 3: What command can you use to see the currently active branch?
 - Answer 3: git branch